|Academic Skills Program||Geographic Information Systems Laboratory|

 Each year approximately 70 percent of CWU students receive financial aid.
 To be eligible for aid a student must be a U.S. citizen, a permanent resident, or eligible non-citizen.

 The application should be submitted to the federal processor as soon as possible after Jan 1.
 March 1 is the cut off date for priority consideration for limited gift aid.
-Early application is highly recommended.
 Accurate preparation of the FAFSA and timely response to all requests for additional information or documentation are critical.

 Students are expected to maintain "good academic standing" while receiving financial aid.
-A minimum cumulative GPA of 2.0 is required for upper-division undergraduates and a minimum cumulative GPA of 3.0 is required for graduate students.
-Financial aid recipients are required to make reasonable progress toward a degree with a maximum time-frame of six years to complete the first baccalaureate.
+A minimum cumulative GPA of 2.0 is required for undergraduates after 2 year attendance; post-baccalaureates are required to maintain a 2.0 cumulative GPA; and a minimum cumulative GPA of 3.0 is required for graduate students.
+Financial aid recipients are required to make reasonable progress toward a degree with a maximum time-frame of six years to complete the first baccalaureate, and within a time-frame of three years to complete a Master's degree.
 A student must complete a quarterly minimum of 6 credits (undergraduate) or 5 credits (graduate) to maintain eligibility.
-Students are required to meet an annual credit completion requirement based on the funded enrollment status.
-For example, an undergraduate student who receives aid as a full-time student for the academic year will be required to complete 36 credits, 27 if funded at three-quarter time, and 18 if funded at half-time.
+Students are required to meet an annual credits completion requirement based on the funded enrollment status.
+For example, an undergraduate student who receives aid as a full-time student for the academic year, will be required to complete 36 credits, 27 if funded at three-quarter time, and 18 if funded at half-time.
 Graduate students are expected to complete 30 credits if funded at full-time, 21 at three-quarter time, and 15 at half-time.
-Repeat courses, grades of incomplete, failure, no show, or withdrawal do not meet the annual credit requirement.
+Repeat courses, audit, credit-by-examination, grades of incomplete, failure, no show, or withdrawal do not meet the annual earned credit requirement.
 A copy of the Satisfactory Progress Standards for Financial Aid will be sent with the award notice.
 Additional copies are available from the Financial Aid Office.

-Additional financial aid information is available in the Financial Aid Office, Barge 115, the Student Employment Office, Barge 101, the Financial Aid Resource Room, Barge 102, at (509) 963-1611, firstname.lastname@example.org, or on the CWU financial aid homepage http://www.cwu.edu/financial-aid/
+Additional financial aid information is available in the Financial Aid Office, Barge 115, the Student Employment Office, Barge 103, the Financial Aid Resource Room, Barge 102, and through the financial aid offices at each University Center, at (509) 963-1611, firstname.lastname@example.org, or on the CWU financial aid homepage http://www.cwu.edu/financial-aid

 The CWU Geographic Information Systems (GIS) laboratory supports computer hardware/software systems for analysis of spatial data (maps, aerial photos, landsat images, digital terrain data, etc.).
 The laboratory provides an excellent teaching and research facility for faculty and students from a variety of fields, including anthropology, archaeology, biology, geography, geology, land-use planning, resource management and sociology.
 In addition, the laboratory offers contract and consultation services to public and private agencies concerned with GIS applications.
 The laboratory is located in Lind Hall.